-E-learning suitability for employers from the media industry
+Theme 6 Table 6 E-learning suitability for employers from the media industry

 Factors Sample Answer Lack of In terms of practical knowledge, I think they never exposure/practical got the exposure that students usually get from a knowledge in general media college.
 But a lot of people who even do regular courses, they realise that a lot of things are different from what they study online.
 E-learning can add But, as far as the knowledge base is concerned, e extra, valuable learning can add useful extra information.
-However, information online can't be a substitute.
-Employers doubtful The volume of people wholly studying online has because of the newness only increased since last year.
+However information online can't be a substitute.
+Employons doubter!
+The volume of people whether studying online had Employers doubtful because of the newness The volume of people wholly studying online has only increased since last year.
 I think we need to of e-learning wait more before making any conclusions.
 Technical skills can be I think with respect to video editing, e-learning car acquired more be very helpful.
 Many new courses are opening. effectively through e- learning Fieldwork a necessity A large part of the work has shifted online and this is a medium that is going to stay.
 However, for journalism students, while online courses can equip them with theoretical knowledge, fieldwork is very important and that cannot be replaced with online learning.
 The skills need to be tested on the ground.
 E-learning helpful for We have so many departments when it comes to software-based courses production.
 I am involved with editing.
 So, I think with respect to video editing, e-learning can be very helpful.
-Lack of special, In certain states for example Uttarakhand, first, we targeted programs or need universities and schools to develop differen modules programs for this state because here we can be more reliable on e-learning with more remote areas.
+Lack of special, In certain states for example Uttarakh and, first, we targeted programs or need universities and schools to develop differen modules programs for this state because here we can be more reliable on e-learning with more remote areas.